 The appropriate detail for this purchase is a detailed receipt.
 That will show the name, type and cost of the printer as well as the date and location purchased.
 The auditor can verify that printer is sitting in your office, not at your house.
 Without the detailed receipt, the auditor may suspect you bought a printer and something personal as well.
 The auditor will want to see the receipt to know only business expenses were deducted.

 Proper documentation for non-travel business meals includes the date, what was purchased, amount, location, who attended and the business purpose.
 Meals may be disallowed if not for a business purpose as personal meals are not deductible.
 The credit card receipt from your meal will not show sufficient detail so if you did not save the detailed meals receipt, write down the additional information.
 If you did save the detailed meal receipt, write who you ate with and the business purpose on the receipt or create a log with this information.
 Without this an auditor can question if the expenses was a personal meal rather than a business meal.
 See Business Meals and Parties: Full vs. Partial Deductions for more information on meals deductions.

-Entertainment expenses are no longer deductible.
-Thus, if you incur entertainment expense and meals together you need a separate receipt for the meals to show the exclusive cost of the food.
-Receipts that combine entertainment and meals will not be accepted.
+Entertainment expenses are no longer deductible, except for certain staff events.
+Thus, if you incur entertainment expense for yourself as a business owner or in the process of networking with colleagues, and at the same time incur costs for meals, you need a separate receipt for the meals to show the exclusive cost of the food.
+Receipts that combine non-deductible entertainment and meals will not be accepted.